bijoutrouvaille/klunk/README.md

     toBeAMultipleOf: function (expected) { return this.actual % expected == 0 }

-It will be accessible and executed using a similar to jasmine syntax:
+It will become available in specs for which you define it, like so:

     this.expects (10).toBeAMultipleOf(5)